 What does it taste like?

-However, to call this a white chocolate is 100% incorrect.
-This is a chocolate all its own.
+However, to call this white chocolate is 100% incorrect.
+This is chocolate all its own.
 It has a similarly smooth mouthfeel.
-And in terms of flavor the berry is what hits you.
+And in terms of flavor, the berry is what hits you.
 There are super distinct notes that reminded me of strawberries and raspberries.

 As for the tang, I'm not sure how much of this is natural and how much of it might come from the citric acid.
 The tang here is subtle.